fencr0c/fen_a3/README.md

-# fen_a3
+# FEN_A3
-fen_a3 is a collection of functions and tools for the ARMA 3 mission maker.
+FEN_A3 is a collection of functions and tools for the ARMA 3 mission maker.

-The collection consists of fen_ais, a tool developed to enchance mission development and performance, fen_functions, a collection of functions to enhance players gaming experience, and fen_tools, a collection of tools to aid mission development.
+The collection consists of FEN_AIS, a tool developed to enchance mission development and performance, FEN_FUNCTIONS, a collection of functions to enhance players gaming experience, and FEN_TOOLS, a collection of tools to aid mission development.